 The Evolution of Jala Yoga

-From shark conservation fundraisers to trauma-informed internationally accredited Teacher Trainings, and everything in between.
+From shark conservation fundraisers to yoga for mental health, to trauma-informed internationally accredited Teacher Trainings, and everything in between.

 Jala Yoga began as an entity that campaigned & raised funds for Marine & Environmental Conservation through the practice of Yoga.
 It operated with the recognition that to embody Yoga is to live in a way that holds being of service at the forefront, and an understanding that to ‘save the world’ requires self knowledge, mindfulness, emotional intelligence and discernment - all byproducts of Yoga.